-We are pleased to announce that as of the 4th July 2020 we will be resuming all of our planned First Aid & Fire training courses which will include new Covid-19 Protocols.
+We are pleased to announce that we have now resumed all of our planned onsite and offsite First Aid & Fire training courses which include new COVID-19 Protocols & Procedures.

 First Class First Aid take the Health & Safety of our course attendees very seriously and review our high standards continuously.
 We have produced the following information to reassure all attendees that we take the COVID-19 infection outbreak very seriously while also highlighting the measures we have in place in order to maintain the continued safety and welfare for all of our participants who train with us.
 This information will be updated frequently in line with the very latest advice and our own ongoing daily assessment of the situation.

 For the continued safety of all of our customers and trainers alike, and to prevent the spread of any potential COVID-19 infection, we have implemented strict training practices, policies and processes.
 This covers the preparation and delivery of all of our training sessions.
 This includes but may not be limited to the following:

 On booking, we will send you clear information and advice entitled "Managing The Risk of Coronavirus (COVID-19) For Course Participants"